-Due to the family-friendly reputation of Alpe d'Huez, there are various options available for both ski and non-ski childcare.
+Due to the family-friendly reputation of Alpe d'Huez ski resort, there are various options available for both ski and non-ski childcare.
 Both the ESF and the ESI run ski kindergartens in the resort which will look after little ones during the daytime.
 For the evenings, there are a range of private nanny companies in resort who can provide babysitting services.

-Foodies will feel instantly at home in Alpe d'Huez.
+Foodies will feel instantly at home in Alpe d'Huez ski resort.
 Good on-the-mountain restaurants include Chalet du Lac Besson with delicious meats, all grilled on an open fire and with great service.
 Le Perce Neige, below the Oz Poutran Gondola, is a restaurant that has a great atmosphere both inside and on the terrace.
-Down in resort we recommend Le Cremaillere; one of the best restaurants in a resort with a menu featuring superb meat and fish dishes.
+Down in resort we recommend Le Cremaillere; one of the best restaurants with a menu featuring superb meat and fish dishes.
 Another fantastic option is Au Montagnard who serve amazing Savoyard dishes.

 Après ski lovers will be happy to know there's a La Folie Douce bar in Alpe d'Huez; renowned for its famous parties where you can enjoy plenty of beer and wine whilst dancing on the tables.
 Once you're done in the Folie, head down into the resort where you can find New Sphere bar and Freeride Café.
 Underground Bar is a Brit-run bar with a trendy London underground theme.
 It offers reasonably priced drinks, with live sport and music played most nights.